-With dogs of all breeds, more love than ever is being shown to these four-legged companions.
+With dogs of all breeds, more love than ever is shown to these four-legged companions.

 Are French Bulldogs Good with Other Dogs?

-Compared to some other dog breeds, ones that are okay being left alone while their owners are at work or out for the day, Frenchies tend to get extremely attached to their owners.
+Compared to some other dog breeds, ones that are okay being left alone while their owners are at work or out for the day, Frenchies tend to get highly attached to their owners.

-For those who work extensive hours, this can be a real issue and your furry buddy can be left feeling quite lonely if they are the only pet in the house.
+For those who work extensive hours, this can be a real issue, and your furry buddy can be left feeling quite lonely if they are the only pet in the house.

-For this reason, it makes absolute sense that they would appreciate the company in the form of an additional dog or any other household pets that you might have.
+For this reason, it makes sense that they would appreciate the company in the form of an additional dog or any other household pets you might have.

 Having two dogs always feels better than one for dog owners because it’s double the tail-wagging fun.

 This means they want to be in the company of other dogs because they find a natural comfort in being around more than one.

-French Bulldogs Do Better in “Packs”
+They Do Better in “Packs”

-Don’t misconstrue that, however, they are more than okay being ingratiated with other dogs.
-It just means that they tend to be happier when they share time with dogs that are in their own pack.
+Don’t misconstrue that; however, they are more than okay being ingratiated with other dogs.
+It just means that they tend to be happier when they share time with dogs in their pack.

 Having another dog, be it another Frenchie or a different breed, gives your Frenchie someone to play with and allows them to become more comfortable because being alone is not in their nature.

 Misconceptions about French Bulldogs

-But the fact of the matter is that, yes, your Frenchie wants your attention, but it also needs some companionship.
+But the fact is that your Frenchie wants your attention, but it also needs some companionship.
 Are French bulldogs good with other dogs?

-French bulldogs crave that company and companionship so much that leaving them alone can actually make them feel sick in a literal sense.
+French bulldogs crave that company and companionship so much that leaving them alone can make them feel sick in a literal sense.

 French Bulldogs Get Bad Separation Anxiety

 French bulldogs are certainly not the only breed that deals with separation anxiety issues when their owners leave for the day.

-Given that French bulldogs are one of the needier breeds out there, you can see how this would be something of a problem.
+Since French bulldogs are one of the needier breeds out there, you can see how this would be French bulldogs are one of the needier breeds out there, you can see how this would be something of a problem.

 This can make it essential to get a companion for your French bulldog to ensure that separation anxiety is not something your Frenchie has to deal with while you tend to the necessary responsibilities in your life.

-Dogs are naturally territorial animals, nearly every breed will have moments of aggressive behavior where they feel threatened.
+Dogs are naturally territorial animals; nearly every breed will have moments of aggressive behavior where they feel threatened.

-With that big-dog-in-a-small-body mentality, they can be a bit territorial and mean initially when a new dog is introduced into the environment.
+With that big-dog-in-a-small-body mentality, they can initially be a bit territorial and mean when a new dog is introduced into the environment.

 Because French Bulldogs are not a mean breed, they won’t get physically aggressive with other dogs even if they don’t seem to like them at first.

-Bringing a new pet into your home without properly introducing your Frenchie to it can result in a challenge to the way of life the Frenchie has established.
+Bringing a new pet into your home without adequately introducing your Frenchie to it can challenge the way of life the Frenchie has established.